chgibb/mono-surveyor/README.md

 See `.vscode/launch.json` for an example of how to setup the usual Flutter debugging experience in VSCode for apps in the monorepo.
 See `.vscode/tasks.json` for an example integration with VSCode's task runner to run surveys on changed packages.

+### Other Utilities
+`surveyors/bin/collect_packages.dart` can be run to analyze the monorepo and print a crude layout of each package and it's dependencies.
+`surveyors/bin/determine_changed_packages.dart` can be run to show packages that have been directly modified and all packages that will be affected through any of their transitive dependencies having been modified.
+This is the same resolution algorithm used by survey running.

 ### Further Work
 - Surveys are run serially and without regard to dependency order.
 That means library packages which build and distribute some artifacts or other files as Flutter `assets` may not work.